nasa/oceandata-notebooks/CONTRIBUTING.md

 ```

 If any dependency list is updated in `pyproject.toml` or any `environment-*.yml` file,
-then `conda-lock` should be run, a new image built, and the new image used to execute all the notebooks (see below).
+then a new lock file should be generated, a new image built, and the new image used to execute all the notebooks (see below).
 Realistically, that's unlikely to be done manually for every change,
 but it really must be done before updating the `latest` tag on the GitHub Container Registry.